jcjorel/clonesquad-ec2-pet-autoscaler/examples/environments/demo-scheduled-events/README.md

 Please notice some significant facts with these graphs:
 * The condition to start 'LightHouse' instances are 1) low activity 2) or [`ec2.schedule.desired_instance_count`](../../../docs/CONFIGURATION_REFERENCE.md#ec2scheduledesired_instance_count) set at a very high value (see first demo graph on this page).
-In the [`ec2.schedule.min_instance_count`](../../../docs/CONFIGURATION_REFERENCE.md#ec2schedulemin_instance_count) demo graph, we clearly see that LighHouse instances did not start even [`ec2.scheduler.min_instance_count`] is set at 100%.
+In the [`ec2.schedule.min_instance_count`](../../../docs/CONFIGURATION_REFERENCE.md#ec2schedulemin_instance_count) demo graph, we clearly see that LighHouse instances did not start even [`ec2.scheduler.min_instance_count`](../../../docs/CONFIGURATION_REFERENCE.md#ec2schedulermin_instance_count) is set at 100%.
 This behavior will also be seen while in scaleout condition.
-* In both demonstarations, we can observe that LightHouse instances are restarted progressively while the expected amount of instances fall to a low value.
+* In both demonstrations, we can observe that LightHouse instances are restarted progressively while the expected amount of instances fall to a low value.
 It will be also seen with scalein/scaleout condition.

 ## Static fleet flip-flop demo

+Static subfleet are not autoscaled resources but are managed in a on/off manner in a very simple way.
+Static subfleet is provided to offer more cost reduction options to CloneSquad users event not directly related to autoscaling.

 A very simple demonstration of static fleet scheduling is enabled when the file [staticfleet-hourly-flipflop-cronfile.yaml](staticfleet-hourly-flipflop-cronfile.yaml) is injected in the CloneQuad-${GroupName}-Scheduler DynamoDB table.